HongruCai/SLGR/README.md

 ## Requirements

-We need two different environments to run the experiments:
+To run the experiments, two different environments are required: one for MINDER_LLaMA and RIPOR, and another for MINDER_T5.

 For MINDER_Llama and RIPOR: